cuddihyd-cornell/sysen5260-2023-tdd-5lang/README_1.md

 # Python Questions

 **i.
 Is Python a compiled language or an interpreted language?
-Is C statically typed or dynamically typed?**
+Is Python statically typed or dynamically typed?**

 	Answer: Python is an interpreted language, where the source code of a Python program is converted into bytecode that is then executed by the Python Virtual Machine.
 Python is dynamically typed.